-COMMUNICATIONS: My e-mail address is ejohnson@law.und.edu.
+- 8-1.
+My e-mail address is ejohnson@law.und.edu.
 Please note that I do not answer or discuss substantive questions through e-mail.
-Moreover, perhaps unlike many students, I do not read e-mail on an hour-by-hour or even day-byday basis.
+Moreover, perhaps unlike many students, I do not read e-mail on an hour-by-hour or even day-by-day basis.
 I may not respond at all to certain e-mailed questions, including those which ask for information that is clearly answered in this syllabus.
 If you miss class, please ask other students for information you may have missed, such as reading assignments.
-Any e-mail communications you do have with me should be prepared in a professional manner, including the use of a meaningful subject line.
+Any e-mail communications you do have with me should be prepared in a professional manner, including the use of a meaningful subject line. - 8-2.
 If you have any questions about the exam, please ask them in open class.
-In the aims of fairness, I do not discuss the exam on an ex parte basis.
+In the aims of fairness, I do not discuss the exam on an ex parte basis. - 8-3.
 My office is No. 304.
-Open office hours are posted on eejlaw.com.
+Open office hours are posted on ericejohnson.com.
 If you would like to speak with me and you cannot come by office hours, I am very happy to arrange for another time to talk with you.
-Please make an appointment by sending me an e-mail with some suggested times.
+Please make an appointment by sending me an e-mail with some suggested times. - 8-4.
 At least once during the year, I hope you will come by office hours and introduce yourself, even if you have no questions and nothing to discuss.
 That's not a requirement, just a request.
 But it would be nice to be able to chat informally with everyone at least once.

-IN THE CLASSROOM: Do not eat in class.
+9. IN THE CLASSROOM:

+- 9-1.
+Do not eat in class.
 Do not chew gum audibly or with your mouth open.
-Do nothing that might disrupt class or distract your fellow students.
+Refrain from inappropriate use of laptops.
+Do nothing that might disrupt class or distract your fellow students. - 9-2.
 Your participation in classroom discussion should be meaningful and appropriate.
 Raise your hand to have a say in discussion when you have a comment that will contribute to the experience of the class as a whole, or when you have a question, the clarification of which will benefit the entire class.
-Your classroom participation should be appropriate - not too little, not too much.
+Your classroom participation should be appropriate not too little, not too much.
 Everybody knows there are students who raise their hand too often and take up too much of the class's time.
 All of us also know that there are people who sit passively and rarely, if ever, contribute to classroom discussion.
 Take care that you do not fall into either extreme.